choodur/shrnk/README.md

 #### MaxMindDB

-A local MaxMind DB is used to record the city and country of a visitor via IP address.
+A local MaxMind DB is required to record the city and country of a visitor via IP address.

 ##### Download and reference local database